What is the Accounting Cycle?

 7. Financial Statements

-Once all the entries are done and adjusted, the company prepares the actual formalized financial statements such as the balance sheet, income statement, and cash flow statement.
+After all the entries are done and adjusted, a company should summarize everything into a formalized financial statement such as the balance sheet, income statement, and cash flow statement.

 8. Closing the books

 In this step, the books are closed, providing an accurate account of your financial activity.
-This usually happens about a month after the end of the previous period.
-At the end of the period, revenue and expense accounts are created with zero balances from any sales or purchases in the period.
-These are used for the next accounting period.
+This normally happens about a month after the end of the previous period.
+At the end of the period, revenue and expense accounts are created with zero balances from any sales or purchases.
+These are then used for the next accounting period.

 The Accounting Cycle involves completing a series of tasks associated with accounting.
 During this time, we prepare our financial statements, reports, and internal documents.
 Once the cycle is complete, there is no balance in any account.
-All activity takes place in accordance with accounting rules and regulations.
-We have processes in place to ensure correct reporting and compliance.
+All activity occurs by accounting rules and regulations—the processes in place to ensure correct reporting and compliance.